top of page

 The Relational Mobility Scale

-The relational mobility scale is a 12-item scale that assesses a person’s perception of the relational mobility of their local environment, including subfactors representing the ease of meeting new people and choice in relationships (i.e., the degree to which one can exit from relationships if desired, and the degree to which people can choose whom they interact with).
-Importantly, the relational mobility scale is not intended to measure an individual’s perceptions of their own opportunities to form and choose relationships, but instead captures their perceptions of opportunities afforded by their local environment.
+The relational mobility scale is a 12-item scale that assesses a person’s perception of the relational mobility of their local environment, including subfactors representing the ease of meeting new people and choice in relationships (i.e., the degree to which one can exit from relationships if desired, and the degree to which people can choose whom they interact with) (Thomson et al., 2018).
+Importantly, the relational mobility scale is not intended to measure an individual’s perceptions of their own unique opportunities to form and choose relationships.
+Rather, the scale is intended to capture perceptions of opportunities shared by others in their local environment.
 The relational mobility scale typically uses a 6-point rating scale, ranging from 1 (strongly disagree) to 6 (strongly agree).
 Sample items include, ‘They (people around them) have many chances to get to know other people’ and ‘If they did not like their current groups, they would leave for better ones’.
 The relational mobility scale was originally developed simultaneously in English and Japanese and was later translated into additional languages and administered to users of a large social networking site, from which country-level scores were obtained from 39 countries and regions around the world (Thomson et al., 2018).
-Country-level scores and translations can be found at: https://osf.io/qfbjc/.
+Country-level scores and translations can be found at: https://osf.io/qfbjc/

 Scale Modifications

 The relational mobility scale items ask participants to rate the relational mobility for others in their local environment (e.g., “They (people in my local environment) have many opportunities to meet other people”).
-This phrasing allows the scale to be modified for a particular environment or setting, for instance, “People at my school” or “people I work with.”
+This phrasing allows the scale to be modified for a particular environment or setting, for instance “People at my school” or “people I work with.”
 For instance, previous studies have measured relational mobility of specific environments, such as by asking participants to rate the relational mobility of “people around them in Canada” (Zhang & Li, 2014), as well as people at their university (Falk et al., 2009).

 Nevertheless, there may be some situations in which researchers seek to measure individual differences in relational opportunities by asking participants to rate their personal relational mobility, rather than their perceptions of their society.
 In such situations, researchers may benefit from including additional individual difference variables such as extraversion, self-esteem, popularity, and narcissism, which may reflect people’s perceptions of their own relational opportunities.